geraldstanje/coding_assigment/README.md

 1. read the keywords from a file
 2. read the keywords via command line argument

-The keyword search returns a vector, which indicates that the keyword was found, if the value is 1
+The keyword matcher returns a vector, with ones and zeros.
+A one at index x means the a keyword within the bag of words was found.

 Example:
 trie = he,hel,hi <br>